rtoal/live-test/README.md

-# live-test
+# Live Test

 A UI experiment.

+Begin by entering tests on the left side, using the Chai assertion library.

+Tests are evaluated on web workers.

-Not meant for production use; it uses `eval`.
+This is only a hack.
+Not meant for production use.

-Nothing to see here at the moment.